jithu-ann/Project-4/README.md

 # Project-4
 **Predicting Music Trends**

 The music market is extremely competitive with artists always trying to make the next viral song and get the most streams.
-For this roject, Our group aims to find a way to see if we can develop an algorithm that can give artists a competitive edge.
+For this project, Our group aims to find a way to see if we can develop an algorithm that can give artists a competitive edge.

  Based on the date it was released, bpm, key, energy, danceability, acoustic-ness and more, we are looking to see if we can predict the following: